333xzs/loadingscreen/README.md

-A simple FiveM loadingscreen
+Simple FiveM loadingscreen

-# Instructions
+## Installation

-Please insert your logo image file named `logo.png` into the `/html/assets` folder.
+Place your logo file named `logo.png` into the `/html/assets` folder.
+Customize the loading screen by editing `/html/script.js` to change links in loadingscreen.